DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 If any part of this agreement is, or becomes, void (for any reason whatsoever) or unenforceable, that part is, or will be, severed from this agreement so that all parts that are not, or do not become, void or unenforceable remain in full force and effect and are unaffected by that severance.

-10.1 Unless otherwise agreed to by you and Proactiv Payroll, during the Term, Proactiv Payroll may disclose your name as a customer of Proactiv Payroll and/or subscriber of the Definitiv Platform, and you hereby grant Proactiv Payroll the right to display your name, company, and logo in Proactiv Payroll’s and Definitiv’s marketing materials and on Proactiv Payroll’s and Definitiv’s public website, in each case in accordance with any branding guidelines you may provide to Proactiv Payroll.
+11.1 Unless otherwise agreed to by the Buyer and Definitiv, during the Term, Definitiv may disclose the Buyer’s name as a customer of Definitiv and/or user of the Definitiv Platform.
+The Buyer hereby grants Definitiv the right to display the Buyer’s name, company, and logo in Definitiv’s marketing materials and on Definitiv’s public website, in each case in accordance with any branding guidelines the Buyer may provide to Definitiv.

-10.2 You may request for Proactiv Payroll to stop disclosing you as a customer by submitting an email to firstname.lastname@example.org at any time.
-Please note that it may take Proactiv Payroll up to 30 days to process your request.
+11.2 The Buyer may request that Definitiv stop disclosing the Buyer as a customer by submitting an email to firstname.lastname@example.org at any time.
+Please note that it may take Definitiv up to 30 days to process the request.

 In this document, the following terms have the meanings set out below: